Phish: Remote employment opportunity

 • No mention of specific departments, job roles or responsibilities.

-• Vague terms like “remote employment opportunities” designed to appeal broadly.
+• Vague terms like “remote employment opportunities” intended to appeal to a wide audience.

 • Inconsistent with university practices

 • There are no links or references to U of T’s official job board (https://clnx.utoronto.ca/ or https://jobs.utoronto.ca/).
-All job opportunities are posted through these sites and have a corresponding ID for the role(s).
+All job opportunities are posted through these sites and have a corresponding ID for each role.

-• U of T will typically ask you to apply through the job boards, or through Microsoft Forms, requiring you to log in with your U of T account.
+• U of T typically asks you to apply through its job boards or through Microsoft Forms, which requires logging in with your UTORid.

 • Suspicious contact information

-The email address is not a legitimate domain used by the university and does not match the sender’s domain.
+The email address is not a legitimate U of T domain and does not match the sender’s stated affiliation.

 • Too good to be true